 (F, S, SUM) Guiding the student through the process of writing with regular practice and analysis of effective writing, this first course of the composition sequence emphasizes the writing of clear, concise, developed academic prose.
-Generally students are expected to follow the rules of Standard Edited English, to understand paragraph development, and to write a research assignment involving the integration of sources.
-Prerequisites: Minimum placement score (19 ACT, or its placement test score equivalent), or successful completion of an approved ENGA or ENGC course, or co-enrollment in an approved ENGA course.
+Generally, students are expected to follow the rules of Standard American English and formatting conventions, to understand paragraph development, and to write a research assignment involving the integration of sources.
+Prerequisites: Minimum placement score (19 ACT English/Reading subscore or equivalent), or co-enrollment in an approved ENGA course(s), or successful completion of an approved ENGA or ENGC course(s).